-There were no dividends proposed, declared or paid by the Company since the end of the previous financial year.
-The Board of Directors does not recommend any dividend in respect of the current financial year.
+No dividend has been paid or declared by the Company since the end of the previous financial year.
+The Directors do not recommend any dividend payment in respect of the current financial year.

 ISSUE OF SHARES AND DEBENTURES

 There was no issuance of shares or debentures during the financial year.